syncfusion-content/windowsforms-docs/WindowsForms/Calculation-Engine/Supported-Formulas/Math-Trigonometry.md

 * significance (Optional): The multiple to which number is to be rounded.
-If omitted, the default value is 1.
+If omitted, it defaults to 1.